milkdroplet/milkdroplet.github.io/_posts/2018-01-09-thoughts-on-making-your-first-game.md

 Frankly, I used to think that my future career would be in game development since I loved playing games as a kid and always wanted to create a world of my own to share with others.
 This was my passion and also the career that I tried to pursue.
 You're waiting for a BUT right now aren't you?
 No BUTs, I'm still trying to make it my career through hard work and dedication.
 The first game I ever made in existence was a flash mouse maze game where you move your mouse through a path and try not to touch the maze walls.
-It was made just so I can tell myself that I made a game and I was one step closer to achieving my dreams.
+It was made just so I could tell myself that I made a game and I was one step closer to achieving my dreams.
 Of course it's nothing significant, but at least
 I was making progress.
 And I believe that it was the right progress to make.
-I actually tried to tackle something too big for me the first time before I made the maze game and I failed miserably and even got so demotivated that I didn't want to pursue game development.
+I actually tried to tackle something too big for me the first time before I made the maze game and I failed miserably and even got so demotivated that I didn't want to pursue game development anymore.
 Don't make the same mistake I did and just make anything. **ANYTHING!** It could be any type of game you want.
 Just go through from start to finish and when you're done, stare at your product in triumph and put a maniacal smirk on your face.
 Cause you did something that many others couldn't do.
 I can assure you that the greatest barrier to success is yourself.
 If you just start and consistently do, then you'll finish.